 - 2011: Carlsberg launches Carlsberg Light in China

 - 2013: Carlsberg signed a partnership with the Chinese Super League

 Market position: 1 (Western China, incl.
 Chongqing)

-Carlsberg Green Label, Carlsberg Chill, Carlsberg Light, Tuborg, Kronenbourg 1664, Kilkenny, Guinness, Tetley’s, Gorona Extra, Skol, Corona, Wind Flower Snow & Moon, Xixia, Wusu, Sinkiang, Lhasa, Dali, Huanghe, and Shancheng Beer and Chong Qing Beer, plus three non beer brands, Boostar, Jolly Shandy, and Jagermeister.
+Carlsberg Green Label, Carlsberg Chill, Carlsberg Light, Tuborg, Kronenbourg 1664, Kilkenny, Wind Flower Snow & Moon, Xixia, Wusu, Sinkiang, Lhasa, Dali, Huanghe, Guinness, Shancheng Beer, Chong Qing Beer, Boostar, Jolly Shandy, and Jagermeister.´

 8/F, Tower E, Phase III, GT-Land Plaza,13 Zhu Jiang East Road,

 Fax: +86 20 2801 6400

 DID YOU KNOW THAT ..?